What is the image resolution?Teradek sources: depending on Teradek settings, anywhere from 480i to 1080p, 4:2:0, 8-bit.

 Yes.
 Wi-Fi WFM evolved into FieldMonitor.
 Updating Wi-Fi WFM will turn it into FieldMonitor.

 What about a version for Bolt or Paralinx transmitters?

-Bolt and Paralinx send low-latency uncompressed video over the 5GHz frequency band, but they don’t use Wi-Fi signaling and, so their signals can’t be received by iDevices.
-And even if they could, the data rates would be scandalous!
+Bolt and Paralinx send low-latency uncompressed video over the 5GHz frequency band, but they don’t use Wi-Fi signaling, so their signals can’t be received by iDevices.
+And even if they could, the data rates would be scandalous.